-In preparing the financial statements, management is responsible for assessing 20, rue Dundas ouest the OSC's ability to continue as a going concern, disclosing, as applicable, bureau 1530 matters relating to going concern and using the going concern basis of Toronto (Ontario) accounting unless OSC either intends to cease operations, or has no realistic MSG 2C2 alternative but to do so.
-416 327-2381 telecopieur 416 327-9862 ats 416 327-6123
+In preparing the financial statements, management is responsible for assessing the OSC's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the OSC either intends to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the OSC's financial reporting process.
+Those charged with governance are responsible for overseeing OSC's financial reporting process.